-Attorney Chris Levy represents individuals and their families impacted by asbestos-related diseases as a member of the asbestos litigation department at Simmons Hanly Conroy LLC.
-His dedication to obtaining the best results possible for his clients has led to the recovery of millions of dollars in verdicts and settlements for victims and their families.
+Attorney Chris Levy is a shareholder at Simmons Hanly Conroy in the asbestos litigation department.
+During his more than 10 years of experience, he has represented individuals and their families impacted by asbestos-related diseases, like mesothelioma.
+His dedication to securing results for his clients has led to the recovery of millions of dollars in verdicts and settlements on their behalf.

-A veteran of over 200 cases, Chris works with individuals throughout all aspects of their mesothelioma cases.
+A veteran of over 300 cases, Chris works with individuals throughout all aspects of their mesothelioma cases.
+He has been admitted to the bar in Illinois, California, Missouri, Pennsylvania, the Central District of California and the Southern District of Illinois.
 He maintains working relationships with referring attorneys and balances a caseload that covers multiple jurisdictions.

 “I have several years of experience representing clients from a wide range of backgrounds and occupations,” Chris said.
 “This experience enables me to develop a strong course of action for each client I work with.”

 “I became an attorney to protect and defend individual rights,” Chris said.
-“I strive to defend clients who have been devastated by asbestos exposure due to no fault of their own and ensure the best outcome possible for the individuals I represent.”
+“I strive to defend clients devastated by asbestos exposure, due to no fault of their own, and to ensure the best outcome possible for the individuals I represent.”

-Chris provides services pro bono for the Third Judicial Circuit Court in Madison County and the U.S. District Court for the Southern District of Illinois.
-He has also represented minors as guardian ad litem and indigent offenders for violations of their Constitutional rights.
+Chris is a past volunteer for the Illinois Lawyers’ Assistance Program and a Gold Fellow with the Illinois Bar Foundation.
+Chris has also provided pro bono services for the Third Judicial Circuit Court in Madison County and the U.S. District Court for the Southern District of Illinois.
+He has represented minors as a guardian ad litem and incarcerated indigent offenders for violations of their constitutional rights.

 Set up a free case consultation with an experienced mesothelioma lawyer today.